A notice on gender and sexual orientation

 ||“I don’t like it when you do … It actually diminishes my pleasure.
 Please don’t do it again.”

-The reason behind your preferences, if you know it, is irrelevant: Sex is like food – everyone has their taste.
+The reason behind your preferences, if you know it, is not relevant: Sex is like food – everyone has their taste.
 Turn-ons for others may be uninteresting to you, and vice versa.
+Ask your sex partner / boyfriend / husband again in this direct way, and try some stuff together.

 At first sight, a sexually inexperienced man who wants to help you enjoy yourself, but simply does not know how yet, is difficult to tell apart from an intentionally ignorant man, who doesn’t care about your sexual pleasure and who is only out for his own satisfaction.
 If you apply all these measures, you will be able to recognize without doubt which of these two types you have encountered.